-DOE determined the range of issues and those significant issues to be addressed in the PEIS by involving the public.
+DOE determined the issues to be addressed in the PEIS by involving the public.
 Public involvement allows for full and fair discussion of potential environmental impacts.
 DOE provided opportunities for public participation in compliance with CEQ regulations and DOE's NEPA implementing procedures (40 CFR §1506.6).
 The purpose of public involvement under NEPA is to provide open communication between DOE and the public resulting in better decision making.

-Several opportunities were provided for public involvement during the preparation of this Draft PEIS.
-This section provides an overview of the scoping process and comments received.
-DOE contacted more than 150 organizations to gather input during scoping, including approximately 30 state and local government officials, and members of Congress.
+Several opportunities were provided for public involvement during the preparation of this PEIS.
+This section provides an overview of scoping and Draft PEIS public involvement.
+DOE contacted more than 500 Federal, state, and local agency and government officials, members of Congress, non-governmental organizations, and the public for the Draft PEIS.
 In addition, DOE developed a project website to disseminate information to the public; the project website can be accessed at http://engineeredhighenergycropspeis.com.
 The project website will remain accessible throughout the NEPA process.